franckalbinet/gis-training-jelsa/src/importing-excel.md

 Plugins ▸ Manage and Install Plugins... ▸ All [tab] Search for "HCMGIS" plugin and install it
 ```
 You should have now a new item in QGIS top menu named "HCMGIS".
-Click on it, and select your base map of interest.
+Click on it, and select your basemap of interest.

 #### 4.2 Using XYZ tiles (GoogleMap, OpenStreeMap layers, ...)
 HCMGIS is essentially using XYZ tiles in the background, it can be done directly using the url of the map services.